tommyknocker/pdo-database-class/README.md

 ## Select Query

-After any select/get function calls amount or returned rows is stored in $count variable
 ```php
 $users = $db->get('users'); //contains an array of all users
 $users = $db->get('users', 10); //contains an array 10 users
 ```

-or select with custom columns set.
+### Select with custom columns set.
 Functions also could be used

 ```php
 $cols = ["id", "name", "email"];